Léo Santa Cruz: Santa Cruz vs. Davis

 In April 2020, it was confirmed by Mayweather Promotions that Santa Cruz would be Gervonta Davis’ next opponent, although a June fight date was postponed due to the ongoing COVID-19 pandemic.
 It was also announced that both fighters would make their pay-per-view debut, with the fight set to be broadcast on Showtime.
 Davis, who had recently moved up to the lightweight division, agreed to move back down to super featherweight.
 However, both Davis’ WBA (Regular) lightweight title and Santa Cruz's WBA (Super) featherweight title would be on the line.
 Having been initially scheduled for 24 October at the Mohegan Sun Arena in Uncasville, Connecticut, the fight was rescheduled for 31 October at the Alamodome in San Antonio, Texas.
 This move would allow the event to hold a live audience at 50% capacity.
 Santa Cruz seemed comfortable during the duration of the fight, however the Mexican constantly left himself vulnerable during his high-volume barrages.
 In the sixth round, Davis landed a flush left uppercut, knocking out Santa Cruz and leaving him unconscious.
 Referee Rafael Ramos instantly waved off the fight, handing Santa Cruz his second career loss.

+WBA featherweight status

+Following only his second professional defeat, Santa Cruz still held the WBA (Super) featherweight title.
+He last defended the belt in February 2019.
+British boxer Leigh Wood held the (regular) title.
+On 6 July 2021 he told reporters that would stay at the super featherweight division in hopes to land a fight with Gary Russell Jr. (31-0, 18 KOs) down the line.
+Eddie Hearn wanted to appeal to the WBA to strip Santa Cruz and elevate his boxer Wood to full championship status.
+He said, “They need to do is get Leo Santa Cruz out of the division and elevate him (Wood), because Santa Cruz hasn’t boxed in coming up to three years at featherweight.
+They keep saying he is going to come back down, but I don’t believe them.”
+Instead, in August 2021, the WBA ordered Wood to unify his regular title against newly crowned interim champion Michael Conlan, with the winner to then fight Santa Cruz.
+In December, the WBA set a deadline for Santa Cruz to inform them of his future plans.
+It had now been over a year since he last fought and coming up to three years since his last fight at featherweight.